thinkful-ei-iguana/Wendy-Jon-Noteful-Organizing-React-Code/src/Wendy-Jon-Checklist.md

    Add name --> returns new folder name and makes request to API to return to list Add error handling

+On click of Add Folder button, route to Note Page Nav and render the new folder that was added to state.

 2. Add component AddNote
    Add form to capture the name, content and folder Send request to API